maccari/ml-scratch/README.md

-# ml-scratch
-Implementations of machine learning algorithms from scratch
+# Machine learning from scratch